Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Robustly optimal mechanisms

-This section establishes preliminary results characterizing the short list $\mathcal{M}^{{\rm SL}}$ of procurement mechanisms that deliver the highest welfare guarantee.
-We begin by deriving the maximal guarantee of an arbitrary IC and IR mechanism and show that the worst-case welfare need not occur under the technology that places all probability mass at $\overline{\theta}$, but always arises under the lowest possible demand function $\underline{D}$.
+We begin by deriving the maximal guarantee of an arbitrary IC and IR mechanism and show that the worst-case welfare need not occur under the technology that places all probability mass at $\overline{\theta}$, but always arises under the lowest possible value function $\underline{V}$.\footnote{The optimal mechanisms in this section are also the solution to an alternative problem in which the designer and the buyer disagree about the value of the good and their values are equal to $V^{\star}$ and $\underline{V}$ respectively.
+The designer is Bayesian with subjective belief $F^{\star}$ over $\Theta$, whereas the buyer faces uncertainty over $\Theta$ and has max-min preferences.}

 Let

 be the unique quantity that maximizes total surplus when $V=\underline{V}$ and $\theta=\overline{\theta}$; i.e., ${\rm q}_{\ell}$ is the efficient quantity at the lowest demand and highest cost.
 Define